BurakVeziran/Shopping-Store-Playwright-Tests/README.md

 ## Introduction

-The Shopping Store Playwright Test repository is created to automate the testing process of the Shopping Store application.
+The Shopping Store Playwright Test repository is created to automate the testing process of the mockup Shopping Store application.
 It utilizes Playwright, a powerful Node.js library for automating browser actions, to simulate user interactions and verify the correctness of the application's features.

 ## Prerequisites